captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 Caption:
 My dad and I both grew up in the same small Pennsylvania town

 ---

 And he was gay

 And I was gay

 ---

 And he killed himself

+---

 And I became a lesbian cartoonist.

 ---

 ## MEDIUM ALISON:
-NOT TOO BAD, IF I SAY SO MYSELF
+NOT TOO BAD, IF I SAY SO MYSELF<br>
 THIS OUTSHINES THE FIRST ONE I DREW

 ---

 I DON’T KNOW WHICH WAY’S UP

 I DON’T KNOW WHAT I’M SUPPOSED TO DO!

 ---

-NOT TOO BAD
+NOT TOO BAD <br>
 IF I SAY SO MYSELF…

 ---

 [PHONE RINGS]